jpsca/tcom/docs/en/docs/guide/extra.md

 ### `.add(name, value=True)`

-Adds an attribute (e.g. `type="text"`) or sets a property (e.g. `disabled`).
-Pass a name and a value to set an attribute.
+Adds an argument (e.g. `type="text"`) or sets a property (e.g. `disabled`).
+Pass a name and a value to set an argument.
 Omit the value or use `True` as value to set a property instead.

 ```html+jinja
 {% do attrs.add("disabled") %}